NDCrocker/Resume/resumenote.md

 - [ ] Remove irrelevant and weak experience (remove ABLoop)
 - [ ] Elaborate on certain sections (UAPA, Interests)
 - [ ] Update the template
 - [ ] Add more information to the self learning
+- [ ] Merge clean up all the branches

 ### Progress